 Shawn P. McBride Memorial Scholarship

 Open to IEP students in all languages.
-Awarded based on academic achievement and specifically seeks an IEP student who has a broad range of interests and is an enthusiastic individual.
+Awarded based on need and academic achievement and specifically seeks an IEP student who has a broad range of interests and is an enthusiastic individual.

 William F. and Pauline T. Silvia Scholarship

 Open to Spanish IEP students who will study abroad during the following academic year.
 Awarded based on need and merit.

 Wroe Family Scholarship